My name is Dr. Cala Sana. Nice of you to visit my website.

 In the tutorial How to become a total failure, my virtual team explains step by step the way to an unpleasant, lonely, and utterly pointless life.

-Share the ad-free version on Apple Podcasts now:
+Share the complete ad-free version on Apple Podcasts now:

 Duty to inform according to §5 E-Commerce Act, §14 Company Code, §63 Industrial Code and Duty of disclosure according to §25 Media Act.

 UID number: DE237342823